Bharathpentela/YoutubeTranscript/readme.txt

 Uses Google Gemini to generate brief, meaningful summaries of video content.
 Thumbnail Display:
  Shows the video's thumbnail to ensure users have the right video.
-User-Friendly Interface:
+ There is a bud due to  this our code was not able to display the thumbnail but it will provide us the link of thumbnail User-Friendly Interface:
 Simple and intuitive interface built with Streamlit.